-Adaptations have brought the building forward, making it more amenable to Hudson’s cooperative, experiential programs.
+Adaptations have brought the building forward, making it more amenable to Hudson’s co-operative, experiential programs.
 Some adaptations are more successful than others.
-The Reggio Emilia inspired classrooms within the preschool represent a valiant attempt to house an intimate, activity-based program within rooms that are utilitarian, institutional.
+The Reggio Emilia–inspired classrooms within the preschool represent a valiant attempt to house an intimate, activity-based program within rooms that are utilitarian, institutional.
 The same is true of the senior student lounge on the third floor, where the couches, the foosball and table tennis tables, and the photos on the wall rankle a bit with the bright walls, high ceilings, and fluorescent lighting.
-In time, that will likely change, though because the building is leased from the TDSB, there is a bit of bureaucracy associated with every physical improvement.
-An example is significant improvements to the outdoor spaces, these to better meet the needs of the physical education program.
+In time, that will likely change, but because the building is leased from the TDSB, there is a bit of bureaucracy associated with every physical improvement.
+One example is significant improvements to the outdoor spaces, to better meet the needs of the physical education program.
 The project will be completed in the coming year.

-That said, he and his wife toured those schools—the ones with history and exceptional, purpose-built physical plans, the ivy-covered walls.
-They chose to enroll their children at Hudson because, he says, “you realize that … what matters is the kind of staff that Jeff hires.
+That said, he and his wife toured those schools—the ones with history; exceptional, purpose-built physical plans; and ivy-covered walls.
+They chose to enrol their children at Hudson because, he says, “you realize that … what matters is the kind of staff that Jeff hires.
 Each teacher is particularly unique ...
 They all have very unique interests ... they all have interesting lives that they bring to the school, rather than trying to get away from the school.
-They bring that life experience in ... we went to this curriculum night and my response was I really want to go back to the 6th grade.”
+They bring that life experience in ... we went to this curriculum night, and my response was I really want to go back to the sixth grade.”

-The academic program has been built in the understanding that current students children won’t have a single career over the course of their working life.
+The academic program has been built with the understanding that contemporary children won’t have a single career over the course of their working life.
 Rather, they’ll move between careers, and between different fields.
 They’ll need a strong foundation in the core curriculum, though they’ll also need to be able to adapt to a range of environments, to adapt to new realities, and to work well with others.
 Certainly, that concept remains top of mind within Hudson administration.
-Says Bavington.
-“What we tell kids, especially in high school, is that the skill set we’re trying to give you—amongst the academic skills sets—is the transferability of different skills.
-Being flexible, having good communication skills; working well with people, being creative; being able to work independently, but being able to work communally too—because these are the types of things we feel, if you’re in certain sectors or different fields, that are going to be transferrable to other sectors or other fields.”
+Says Bavington, “What we tell kids, especially in high school, is that the skill set we’re trying to give you—amongst the academic skill sets—is the transferability of different skills.
+Being flexible, having good communication skills, working well with people, being creative, being able to work independently, but being able to work communally too—because these are the types of things we feel, if you’re in certain sectors or different fields, that are going to be transferrable to other sectors or other fields.”

 You’d be hard pressed to find a school that maintains a similar level of ongoing curricular introspection

-“The question I asked,” says Bastien, “was what are the skills needed to help our kids to well in high school.
-What skills should our kids have when going into middle school.”
+“The question I asked,” says Bastien, “was what are the skills needed to help our kids do well in high school?
+What skills should our kids have when going into middle school?”
 What she found was that kids not only need the academic skills, but also note taking, documentation, and executive functioning skills.
 This reflection resulted in the implementation of Hudson’s Middle School Preparatory Program, which formalizes and consolidates these skills for middle school students in order to better prepare them for high school and beyond.

-Bastien came to the school as a Grade 2 instructor, though has since been promoted to vice principal, head of curriculum, a position created specifically for her.
-“Every year we look at one aspect of curriculum,” says Bastien, using the same process as they did with the implementation of the math program.
-Which, frankly, is impressive, and you’d be hard pressed to find a school that maintains a similar level of ongoing curricular introspection.
+Bastien came to the school as a Grade 2 instructor, though she has since been promoted to vice principal, head of curriculum, a position created specifically for her.
+“Every year we look at one aspect of the curriculum,” says Bastien, using the same process as they did with the implementation of the math program.
+This, frankly, is impressive, and you’d be hard pressed to find a school that maintains a similar level of ongoing curricular introspection.
 “Last year we looked at science,” says Bastien.
 “This year we’re looking at language.
 The focus is writing and critical thinking as well as enriching the curriculum.
-I brought in the tiered learning approach, again an American-based program, rather than simply enriching by going a grade above, you enrich by going deeper.”
+I brought in the tiered learning approach, again an American-based program.
+Rather than simply enriching by going a grade above, you enrich by going deeper.”

 No school can reflect all possible interests, nor do they intend to, and that’s true of Hudson as well.
 The extracurricular programs are intended to support the entire student body, rather than to develop elite athletes or to engage in high-level competition.
 That’s a function of intent as well as the size of the school.